This episode of Bottom Line Faith features Francine Carter, Owner and President of Action Coaching & Training, LLC.

 Ray: I’ve just got conjured up in my mind, are you telling me that we’re going to meet my office, and I’m going to curl up on the couch?
 And I’m going to lay down and talk about what happened to me when I was five years old, and why I’m a mess.
 Is that what’s going to happen here?

 Ray: I think it’s important to point out to our listeners right now that we’re all sitting up.
-We’re gonna make sure that people understand we are sitting up for this interview, although by the end we may be laying down.
+We’re going to make sure that people understand we are sitting up for this interview, although by the end we may be laying down.

 Francine: I can do both, I can do both.